 There are 7 species of sea lions in the world, although people tend to lump them into one category.
-Two of these live on the BC coast – the Steller sea lion and the California sea lion.
+Two of these live in the waters surrounding Vancouver Island – the Steller sea lion and the California sea lion.
 They are very interesting animals, that can grow to extremely large sizes, males being much bigger than females.

-Sea lions really only have 2 predators, that are other animals: killer whales and sharks.
+Sea lions really only have 2 predators, which are other animals: killer whales and sharks.
 The threat that they pose, depends on the areas sea lions inhabit.
-Where they need to go further out into waters to find food, they are more likely to encounter these predators.
+Where they need to go further out into the waters to find food, they are more likely to encounter these predators.

 Sea lions are considered to be highly intelligent animals.
 They have been trained to help the United States Navy with their nautical needs.
 For the most part, they are considered quite timid, but there have been some reports of hostile attacks on humans.
 Males are extremely aggressive when it comes to earning the right to mate with females.